pryrt/nppStuff/CommunityForum/FAQ/ReplaceWithMath.md

 ## Columns++: Formula Replacement Quick Start

-All Formula Replacements go inside of a `(?=...)` wrapper: the math / formula goes where I've shown `...` .
-Any of the expressions below can go inside a Formula Replacement wrapper, as well as any math using `+ - * / % ^` for the addition, subtraction, multiplication, division, modulo, and exponentiation operators, and other mathematical functions described in [the ExprTk Math Library](https://github.com/ArashPartow/exprtk) used by this plugin.
+All Formula Replacements go inside of a `(?=...)` wrapper: the math / formula goes in place of the  `...` .
+Any of the expressions below can go inside a Formula Replacement wrapper, as well as any standard math using `+ - * /` for the addition, subtraction, multiplication, and division operators.

 - `match` ⇒ This variable is the number of times the regular expression has matched (essentially, a counter for matches).
+So a replacement of `(?=match)` will replace with `1` on the first match, `2` on the second match, `3` on the third, etc.
 - `reg(ℕ)` ⇒ This grabs the numerical value of the ℕth capture group (similar to `$ℕ` or `${ℕ}` in a normal regex).
 - `this` ⇒ This variable is the numeric value of the entire match — only useful if the entire match is, in fact, a number.

+For all the details, see the [Columns++ Documentation > Formulas](https://coises.github.io/ColumnsPlusPlus/help.htm#formulas) -- it includes other functions and operators for getting and manipulating data from your file, as well as other math functions and operators

 # Scripting Plugins